ukwa/ukwa-services/access/rrwb/README.md

 To support this mode of operation, this stack runs the following set of services:

 - An NGINX service to provide URL management, with a shared port and separate ports for each service.
-- Six PyWB services, one for each Legal Deposit Library (BL/NLW/NLS/Bod/CUL/TCD), managing SCU locks for each.
+- Seven PyWB services, one for each Legal Deposit Library (BL/NLW/NLS/Bod/CUL/TCD managing SCU locks for each), and one for staff access (no SCU locks).
 - A Redis service, which holds the SCU lock state for all the PyWB services.

 Each service supports two host names, the real `*.ldls.org.uk` name and a `*.beta.ldls.org.uk` version that could be used if it is necessary to test this system in parallel with the original system.
 When accessed over the shared port, NGINX uses the `Host` in the request to determine which service is being called.
 Each PyWB service also exposes a dedicated port, but this is intended to debugging rather than production use.